ErniW/Processing-Generative-Typography/README.md

 - Processing
 - Geomerative Library
 - Fontastic Library
-- ControlP5
+- ControlP5 Library

-Solid understanding of Processing's basics is enough to begin but there are some intermediate to advanced concepts depending on what you want to create.
+Solid understanding of Processing's basics is enough to begin but there are many intermediate to advanced concepts depending on what you want to create.
 You should be familiar with arrays and object-oriented programming.

 For the purpose of this class I'm using Free Sans.
 You can use any font you like.